6 TIPS TO AN (UN)STRESSFUL HOLIDAY SEASON

 Tip #2 - Put Holiday Gifts in Your Monthly Budget

 Building onto the last tip, make holiday gift-giving a line item throughout the year.
 Which one sounds more manageable, $970 at once or $40 per pay period?
 I would think the latter of the two.
 Budget for gifts throughout the year and you won't be left scrambling.
 I typically take the money out of the bank each pay period and stick it in an envelope named "Gifts".
 I put this envelope out of sight so I am not tempted to spend it.
 When it comes time to shop, I know what I can and cannot spend.
 Once the money I saved is gone, it's gone!

 I love a good bargain and generally, those come around Black Friday and Cyber Monday.
 That is when I do almost all of my shopping.
 Buying when things are on sale or deeply discounted allows my planned budget to get stretched a little further.
 The Amazon deals section is where I get most of my deals but this year I had success with Macy's, DSW, Old Navy, and Sam's Club.
 Definitely shop around during this time!

 Tip #4 - Look for Deals in Unusual Places

-If you are a heavy online shopper, like myself, there are a multitude of apps that give you cash back just for shopping.
+If you are a heavy online shopper, like me, there are a multitude of apps that give you cashback just for shopping.
 There are others that scour the internet for the best deals so you don't have to.
 If you are a newsletter subscriber, I will provide you with a list of my favorites.
 You are going to spend the money anyway, might as well get some of your money back!